bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   Multisig transactions which require more than 3 public keys are currently non-standard.

-* The transaction's scriptSig must only push data to the script evaluation stack.
+* The transaction's signature script must only push data to the script evaluation stack.
 It cannot push new OP codes, with the exception of OP codes which solely push data to the stack.